-In constructing the portfolio, the portfolio managers employ a range of bottom-up strategies, which are classified based on the following:
+The portfolio managers employ a range of bottom-up strategies, which are classified based on the following:

-- Event driven identifying securities with short-term catalysts for price appreciation which can include mergers and acquisition activity, restructuring and/or positive ratings movements - Dislocation/relative value high yielding securities from companies experiencing earnings/revenue challenges and/or its underlying sector is facing structural challenges - Proprietary sourcing leveraging the firm's industry networks to access niche financing opportunities, which can include cornerstone or large block trades - Stressed credits distressed companies that require refinancing or restructuring of debt arrangements.
-Typically these companies operate in structurally challenged industries or sectors going through transition - Structured products can include a range of structured credit opportunities, including investing in lower tranches of CLOs
+- Event Driven identifying securities with short-term catalysts for price appreciation which can include mergers and acquisition activity, restructuring and/or positive ratings movements - Dislocation/Relative Value high yielding securities from companies experiencing earnings/revenue challenges and/or its underlying sector is facing structural challenges - Proprietary Sourcing leveraging the firm's industry networks to access niche financing opportunities, which can include cornerstone or large block trades - Stressed Credits distressed companies that require refinancing or restructuring of debt arrangements.
+Typically these companies operate in structurally challenged industries or sectors going through transition - Structured Credit can include a range of Structured Credit opportunities, including investing in lower tranches of Collateralised Loan Obligations (CLO's) - Illiquidity premium typically smaller businesses or industries, that are more illiquid and less frequently traded, thereby offering a market premium

-The event driven and dislocation strategies are expected to account for the majority of portfolio risk, however the underlying portfolio weightings will change over time and reflect the prevailing opportunity set.
+The Event Driven and Dislocation/Relative Value allocations strategies are expected to account for the majority of portfolio risk, however the underlying portfolio weightings will change over time and reflect the prevailing opportunity set.

-In sum, the GCOF portfolio is a mature investment strategy, drawing on the extensive network of the broader KKR business.
-In our opinion, the quality and depth of KKR's bottom-up due diligence allows it to invest lower down the risk continuum to generate strong risk-adjusted returns.
+In sum, the GCOF strategy draws on the extensive network of the broader KKR business.
+In our opinion, the quality and depth of the bottom-up due diligence process, enables the portfolio management team to invest lower down the risk continuum to generate attractive risk-adjusted returns.